vxalware-bedwars-owner/Vxalware/README.md

 **- Made with Care by Vxalware, A Nerd, & SynthX**

 **- Thanks to Void and Mintblox for being a support**

+**- To get things right, Mobile version of Vxalware will still be operational but will not recieve updates.
+Whereas the PC version of Vxalware will experience dominating updates!**